nhatcher/makunaima/README.md

 =================
 Makunaima should be a computer program designed to make on-line mathematical exams the easy way.

-I should be then a web application.
+I should be one day a web application.

 You will need to be login to use the application.